Geri McClymont has been working as a freelance medical interpreter since 2013. She obtained her certification through NBCMI in July 2015.

-I find my work as a freelance medical interpreter to be always interesting, at times exciting, and usually very personally gratifying.
+I find my work as an on-site freelance medical interpreter to be always interesting, at times exciting, and usually very personally gratifying.

 Consider additional factors such as the occasional rude receptionist, impatient doctor, emotionally stressed patient, delicate medical diagnosis, being on your feet for long periods of time, driving through treacherous weather conditions, and often circling a hospital parking garage multiple times before finally finding a parking space just in time for your appointment!

 It's Also a Rewarding Career